maxvonbuelow/mailserver/debian.md

 GRANT SELECT (quota, email, password) ON users TO 'mail_dovecot'@'localhost';
 GRANT SELECT (source, destination) ON forwardings TO 'mail_dovecot'@'localhost';
 GRANT SELECT, INSERT, UPDATE, DELETE ON expires TO 'mail_dovecot'@'localhost'; -- ONLY IF YOU WANT EXPIRES

--- ONLY IF YOU WANT SPAM FILTERS
-GRANT SELECT, INSERT, UPDATE, DELETE ON userpref TO 'mail_sa'@'localhost';
-GRANT SELECT, INSERT, UPDATE, DELETE ON bayes_expire TO 'mail_sa'@'localhost';
-GRANT SELECT ON bayes_global_vars TO 'mail_sa'@'localhost';
-GRANT SELECT, INSERT, UPDATE, DELETE ON bayes_seen TO 'mail_sa'@'localhost';
-GRANT SELECT, INSERT, UPDATE, DELETE ON bayes_token TO 'mail_sa'@'localhost';
-GRANT SELECT, INSERT, UPDATE, DELETE ON bayes_vars TO 'mail_sa'@'localhost';
-GRANT SELECT, INSERT, UPDATE, DELETE ON awl TO 'mail_sa'@'localhost';

--- ONLY IF YOU WANT DKIM
-GRANT SELECT (dkim_id, author) ON dkim_signing TO 'mail_dkim'@'localhost';
-GRANT SELECT (id, domain_name, selector, private_key) ON dkim TO 'mail_dkim'@'localhost';

 -- GRANT SELECT, INSERT, UPDATE, DELETE ON userpref TO 'mail_roundcube'@'your-webserver.invalid';
 -- GRANT SELECT (email), UPDATE (password) ON users TO 'mail_roundcube'@'your-webserver.invalid';